axibase/atsd/administration/update.md

 ## Migration

-ATSD for HBase 1.2.5 was released in August 2017.
+ATSD for HBase 1.2.5, released in August 2017.

 If **Settings > System Information** page on your current instance displays HBase version `0.94.x`, execute the migration procedure depending on the installation mode: